WITH BEN RAINES

 I've spent the last 20 years exploring Alabama's wild places and bringing them to you through my articles and films.
 Now, with America's Amazon Adventures, I'm taking you with me to see the most spectacular places I know.
 In addition to being a licensed charter captain, I'm also an award-winning journalist and filmmaker.
+I discovered the wreck of the Clotilda, the last ship to bring enslaved Africans to the United States, and Simon & Schuster recently published my book, The Last Slave Ship, the True Story of How Clotilda Was Found, Her Descendants, and an Extraordinary Reckoning.
 My writing and photographs have appeared in numerous national publications, and my underwater film work has appeared in documentaries on National Geographic, the Discovery Channel and PBS.
 Bring your camera on a trip with me, and I'll help you become a better photographer.

 While it is almost unknown to most people, Alabama ranks among the most diverse places on Earth.
 Our forests and streams are home to twice as many species per square mile as any other state.
 Alabama ranks number 1 nationally for the number of fish species, turtle species, crawfish, mussels, snails, salamanders... the list goes on and on.
 The contest isn't even close.
 For instance, California has 9 species of crawfish.
 Alabama has 84.

 But Alabama is also the leader in extinctions, with more than half of all U.S. extinctions since the 1850s.
 The goal of all my work, from the films and writings to these nature tours, is to make people appreciate this incredible landscape that surrounds us.